 (b) Exhaust systems whose operation is more than 3600 hours per year shall be equipped with heat recovery devices to reduce the energy consumption in the building.
+1. Exception. a.
+Systems exhausting explosive materials, such as perchloric acid need not be so equipped.

-386 WISCONSIN ADMINISTRATIVE CODE ILHR 64 Heating, Ventilating and Air Conditioning b.
+b.
 Fan systems exhausting 250 CFM or less need not be so equipped.